 When Eudamed trend report interface will be available, it can be used as for trend reports that cover only old devices as for trend reports that covers legacy and MDR/IVDR devices, according to Question 15 of this document.
 In the meantime, the old trend report form can be used.

-What happens if a NEW unexpected undesirable side effect or incident is identified?
+What happens if a NEW unexpected undesirable side effect/erroneous result or incident is identified?

-Unexpected undesirable side-effects or newly identified incidents are events that were not considered or addressed by the manufacturer in its risk analysis and should be:
+Unexpected undesirable side-effects and erroneous results or newly identified incidents are events that were not considered or addressed by the manufacturer in its risk analysis and should be:

 reported in accordance with Article 87/ 83 the MDR/IVDR (in case of serious incidents) and